clockworklabs/spacetime-docs/docs/sdks/c-sharp/quickstart.md

 }
 ```

-## Connect callback

-Once we are connected, we'll use the `AuthToken` module to save our token to local storage, so that we can re-authenticate as the same user the next time we connect.
-We'll also store the identity in a global variable `local_identity` so that we can use it to check if we are the sender of a message or name change.
-This callback also notifies us of our client's `Address`, an opaque identifier SpacetimeDB modules can use to distinguish connections by the same `Identity`, but we won't use it in our app.

-Then we can send our subscription to the SpacetimeDB module.
+## Subscribe to queries

 SpacetimeDB is set up so that each client subscribes via SQL queries to some subset of the database, and is notified about changes only to that subset.
-For complex apps with large databases, judicious subscriptions can save each client significant network bandwidth, memory and computation compared.
+For complex apps with large databases, judicious subscriptions can save each client significant network bandwidth, memory and computation.
 For example, in [BitCraft](https://bitcraftonline.com), each player's client subscribes only to the entities in the "chunk" of the world where that player currently resides, rather than the entire game world.
 Our app is much simpler than BitCraft, so we'll just subscribe to the whole database using `SubscribeToAllTables`.

+You can also subscribe to specific tables using SQL syntax, e.g. `SELECT * FROM my_table`.
+Our [SQL documentation](/docs/sql) enumerates the operations that are accepted in our SQL syntax.

+When we specify our subscriptions, we can supply an `OnApplied` callback.
+This will run when the subscription is applied and the matching rows become available in our client cache.
+We'll use this opportunity to print the message backlog in proper order.

+We can also provide an `OnError` callback.
+This will run if the subscription fails, usually due to an invalid or malformed SQL queries.
+We can't handle this case, so we'll just print out the error and exit the process.

+In `Program.cs`, update our `OnConnected` function to include `conn.SubscriptionBuilder().OnApplied(OnSubscriptionApplied).SubscribeToAllTables();` so that it reads:

 ```csharp
 void OnConnected(DbConnection conn, Identity identity, string authToken)